minodekit/minode-lessons/lessons/lesson-04-02-sound-control-the-relay.md

 ### What next

-1. Implement a program: Display a char when the ambient noise level > 3, and another char when the ambient noise level < 3.
+1. Implement a program: Open the relay and hold the status for 3 seconds.
+Close the relay after 3 seconds.

 ### Reference